 The dialog is separated into several parts.
 At first you can enter search items in the text fields

-- All these search strings (AND combination)
+- Include all these search items (AND combination)

 - None of these search strings (search strings for exclusion)